lenardjombo/kairoapi/README.md

 # KairoAPI

-**KairoAPI** is a modular, extensible project management API built in Go.
+**KairoAPI** is a modular, high perfomance project collaboration API built in Go.
 It includes full authentication, task and project management and a scalable architecture to support future features like idea capture, collaboration and planning flows.

 This is more than a basic task manager.
 KairoAPI is designed as a backend foundation for building real-world tools like productivity apps, knowledge systems and team project platforms.